 22 – The Tape Trio: Electrical, Duct, and Teflon

 Your toolkit would not be complete without a roll of each of these tapes that you can use for practically any project and repair, from plumbing to electrical wiring.

 While an LED flashlight would more than suffice in providing light to your work area, an LED headlamp keeps your hands free to continue with whatever you’re working on at home or work.
 Therefore, LED headlamps are another essential tool!

 I even use mine when the power goes out or for working under my desk on my computer.
 More so, headlamps are also great for walking the dog too!
 So what did we do before all these fab tools became available?

 24 – Electrical Cord

-An electrical cord extends your work area by providing power for your tools in areas that are far from a power socket.
+An electrical cord extends your work area by providing power for your tools in regions far from a power socket.

 25 – Zip-Ties

-There are many other tools that can be useful in your home, and you don’t have to stop with just what’s on this list.
-Build your toolbox slowly by starting with these inexpensive items that won’t cost you a fortune, and add on more specialized tools as you improve your home repair and DIY skills.
+Many other tools can be useful in your home, and you don’t have to stop with just what’s on this list.
+Build your toolbox slowly by starting with these inexpensive tools that won’t cost you a fortune.
+And add on more specialized tools as you improve your home repair and DIY skills.
 Inexpensive tools are just as important as the high-priced tools we use.
 They are lots of fun to purchase too!